zhixiangxue/chak-ai/README.md

 [English](README.md) | [中文](docs/README_CN.md)

-A multi-model LLM client with built-in context management.
+A multi-model LLM client with built-in context management and MCP tool integration.

-chak is not another one-api or OpenRouter, but a client library that actively manages conversation context for you.
-Just focus on the conversation, let chak handle the context engineering.
+chak is not another liteLLM, one-api, or OpenRouter, but a client library that actively manages conversation context and tool calls for you.
+Just focus on building your application, let chak handle the complexity.

 </div>